Scottish national identity: Economic conditions, 1914–1922

 Between 1906 and 1908, output of the Clyde shipbuilding industry declined by 50 per cent.
 At the time, the steel and engineering industries were also depressed.
 These were ominous signs for an economy based on eight staple industries (agriculture, coal mining, shipbuilding, engineering, textiles, building, steel, and fishing) which accounted for 60 per cent of Scotland's industrial output.
 With 12.5 per cent of the UK production output and 10.5 per cent of its population, Scotland's economy was a significant part of the overall British picture.
 Despite economic hardship, Scotland participated in World War I. Initially enthusiastic about the war, with Scotland mobilising 22 out of the 157 battalions which made up the British Expeditionary Force, concern about the wartime threat to an exporting economy soon came to the forefront.
 Fear that the war would lead to disastrous conditions for industrial areas, with increased unemployment, abated as the German offensive on the Western Front came to a halt.
-In the Glasgow Herald, MP William Raeburn said:

-The War has falsified almost every prophecy.
-Food was to be an enormous price [sic] unemployment rife ...
-Revolution was to be feared.
-What are the facts?
-The freight market ... is now active and prosperous ...
-Prices of food have risen very little, and the difficulty at present is to get sufficient labour, skilled and unskilled.
-We have not only maintained our own trades, but have been busy capturing our enemies'.

-However, the textile industry was immediately impacted by 30– to 40-percent increases in freight and insurance costs.
+However, the textile industry was immediately impacted by 30-to-40-per cent increases in freight and insurance costs.
 Coal mining was also affected, since the German and Baltic markets disappeared during the war; the German market had consisted of 2.9 million tons.
 Enlistment resulted in a decline of efficiency, since the remaining miners were less skilled, older or in poor physical condition.
 The fishing industry was affected because the main importers of herring were Germany and Russia, and the war resulted in the enlistment of a large number of fishermen in the Royal Naval Reserve.
 Industries benefiting from the war were shipbuilding and munitions.
 Although they had a positive effect on employment, their production had a limited future; when the war ended in 1918, so did the orders which had kept the Clyde shipyards busy.
 The war scarred the Scottish economy for years to come.